KakakSeram/Writeups-THM/Room/Phishing/README.md

 ![Phishing](./images/Phishing.png)

+Learn what phishing is and why it's important to a red team engagement.
+You will set up phishing infrastructure, write a convincing phishing email and try to trick your target into opening your email in a real-world simulation.

 ## Task 1 - Brief

 This room will take you through what phishing is, how it's performed, some valuable tools and why it's an essential part of a Red Team engagement.